perticascatalin/HiddenDimensions/ProjectProposal.md

 - When writing code, programmers often ask questions about the state of the program and from the answers infer the next steps to take in order to accomplish their goal.
 - For instance, in the world of objects, we might ask which figures to swap such that a certain order relation is satisfied.

+*Topics to explore further:* which questions do you ask yourself when writing code/solutions to programming tasks?

 *Secondary Idea*: **Tangible programming**

 - A more concrete example would be to group objects in a sequence such that similar colors are consecutive.
 - This would translate into asking a lot of questions similar to the ones showcased by the CLEVR dataset

+*Topics to explore further:* tangible interfaces, embodied cognition and interaction.

 *Third Idea*: **Logical questions modeled through programming**